 In Arkassa there is a museum with no specific theme, with a variety of historical, folklore and ecclesiastic exhibits.
 Historical finds include agricultural tools, utensils, local embroidery and ceramic everyday items from various periods.
 The folklore collection consists of weaving, traditional furniture, home decorations and paintings.
 Finally, there are a few ecclesiastic exhibits like icons but also entire parts of paleochristian churches.

 In Pyles there is a small museum which contains interesting handmade clay and straw objects, tools and a variety of items used in everyday rural life across the island.
 Attractions include a traditional windmill, a wine press, a wheat mill, and an old woodstove.
 It also reveals how some of the local products currently on sale across the island have been produced.

 Apart from historical monuments and museums, Karpathos has many unique sacred chapels and monasteries.
 They are all worthy to visit but some of them are in really good location and have a long time history.
 These are the church of Agia Kiriaki in Pigadia, Agios Mammas at Menetes, Agios Onoufrios at Olympos, the church of Ipapanti, the church of Kira Panagia, the churches of Dormition of Virgin Mary at Menites and Olympos respectively.

-By air: There are frights from Athens, Kassos and Rhodes.
+There are frights from Athens, Kassos and Rhodes.

 As for getting around the island, there is bus service to Othos, Pyles, Aperi and Lefkos villages.
 Jeeps, cars and motor bikes are available for hire.